 There is a limit to the amount of pension savings you can build up without being taxed.
 This is known as the Lifetime Allowance (LTA) and for the last few years the Government has reduced this amount.
 This figure has been as high as £1.8 million but for 2017/18 it is now £1 million.
 If you have not previously protected your LTA then any benefits you have over £1 million would incur a tax charge when you take these.

 For defined benefit pension schemes, the value for LTA purposes is calculated by multiplying the first years’ annual pension by 20 and adding any tax-free cash on top of this.
 This figure can often be lower than the transfer value being offered by the DB scheme where valuations can be 30 times the expected first year’s annual pension.
 If transferring your DB benefits could push you above the LTA and mean you may incur a tax charge then transferring may not be right for you.

-For advice and guidance on Final Salary Pensions and to speak with one of our
+For full advice and guidance on Final Salary Pensions and to speak with one of our

 Independent Financial advisers

 We would be happy to assist you with everything you need for Final Salary Pension Advice.

 For more information download our free guide on Pensions freedoms